-Ruth loves working with the animals and relishes combining this with doing something positive for the natural environment through land management.
+Ruth loves working with the cows and relishes combining this with doing something positive for the natural environment through land management.
 Her real driver is that she is part of something her parents and forebears have done, in a place in which she grew up - it’s in her blood.

-Since starting on the farm she has realised just how varied the tasks are when running a modern farm, especially the administration.
+Since starting on the farm she has realised just how varied the tasks are when running a modern farm, especially the business administration.

 The family love the land and feel that they are custodians, doing what they can to look after wildlife.